c-/microTouch/README.md

 ![All the parts](Images/parts.jpg)

-You then need to remove the wires from the servo.
+Remove the wires from the servo.

 ![Servo wirectomy](Images/servo_mod.jpg)

 Do this by scraping away the glue at the PCB, then desolder the wires and touch up the pads with fresh solder.
+Don't overbuild solder on the pads, they should be somewhat flat.

 Solder the components.
 See the Interactive bom for details of what goes where.
 Do the surface mount components first or you'll find things get